Armed police called to Grove but force says it was false alarm

-ARMED police were deployed to Grove this afternoon after reports that a man had a firearm.
+ARMED police were deployed to Grove on Monday afternoon after reports that a man had a gun.

 Residents saw officers with guns near the playing fields and a helicopter was also spotted whirring overhead for about half an hour.